watrs-csumb/footprints/README.md

 > [!NOTE]
 >If using conda, ensure you are using a terminal with an activated environment.

+> [!CAUTION]
+> For Windows users, the dependency 'shapelysmooth' requires Microsoft Visual C++ 14.0 or greater.
+You can download the [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/?q=build+tools) to install this.

 ## Installation
 Use a terminal to follow the steps below to get setup.
 1. Clone the repository